Syed Muhammad Naquib al-Attas: Malay literature and Sufism

 He authored Rangkaian Ruba'iyyat a literary work that was among the first ever published in 1959 and the classic work, Some Aspects of Sufism as Understood and Practised Among the Malays, in 1963.
 His two-volume doctoral thesis on The Mysticism of Hamzah Fansuri, which is the most important and comprehensive work to date on one of the greatest and perhaps the most controversial Sufi scholars in the Malay world earned him the PhD in the UK in 1965.

-Al-Attas engaged in polemics on the subjects of Islamic history, philology, and Malay literary history and Sha'ir.
+Al-Attas engaged in polemics on the subjects of Islamic history, philology, Malay literary history and Sha'ir.
 He established that Hamzah Fansuri was the originator of the Malay Sha'ir.
-He has also set forth his ideas on the categorisation of Malay literature and periodisation of its literary history.
+He has also set forth his ideas on the categorisation of Malay literature and the periodisation of its literary history.
 He contributed to the history and origin of the modern Malay language.

 His commentaries on the ideas of Fansuri and al-Raniri are the first definitive ones on early Malay Sufis based on 16th- and 17th-century manuscripts.
-In fact he discovered and published his meticulous research on the oldest extant Malay manuscript, wherein among other important matters, he also solved the issue on arrangements of the Malay-Islamic cyclical calendar.
-He was also responsible for the formulation and conceptualisation of the role of the Malay language in nation building during debates with political leaders in 1968.
+He discovered and published his meticulous research on the oldest extant Malay manuscript, wherein among other important matters, he also solved the issue of arrangements of the Malay-Islamic cyclical calendar.
+He was also responsible for the formulation and conceptualisation of the role of the Malay language in nation-building during debates with political leaders in 1968.
 This formulation and conceptualisation was one of the important factors that led to the consolidation of Malay as the national language of Malaysia.
-As the Dean of the Faculty of Arts, University of Malaya, he implemented a more systematic implementation of Malay as an intellectual and academic language in the University.
+As the Dean of the Faculty of Arts, at the University of Malaya, he implemented a more systematic implementation of Malay as an intellectual and academic language in the university.